hugoattal/tc39-proposal-primitive-proxy/README.md

 console.log(myVar); // Hello world !
 ```

+Here, `storedValue` is just for example purpose.
+The first argument of `PrimitiveProxy` is an object where you can store values that can be accessed with the `target` argument of `set` and `get`.

 ## Questions

 ### Isn't it confusing not to be able to reassign a variable?